y-okochi/Megatron-Bridge/docs/contribute-new-model-in-bridge.md

 ## 9) PR checklist

 - Provider maps all required config fields
-- All critical parameters are covered by mappings
+- All parameters are covered by mappings
-- Functional tests added and green
+- Generation results after conversion from HF to Megatron match Megatron, including multi-GPU runs
-- Docs updated: this page and, if needed, a short `README.md` in your model folder
+- Unit/functional tests added and green
 - Add your model to the Supported Models table in the repo `README.md` if applicable